ryan-limjy/Histopathology-paper/README.md

 ## Dummy Dataset

 The included [dummy dataset](data/dummy_dataset.csv) mimics the structure of the real data and is used for illustrative purposes only.
-Some scripts (e.g., those involving sampling for accuracy checks) which assume a larger dataset will not work as intended with this dataset.
+Most, if not all scripts above, will produce errors or fail to yield meaningful results due to the small sample size.

 ### Variables include: